KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 ## Introduction

 The analysis and preprocessing of multimodal data for depression detection presents unique challenges due to the diverse nature of the input signals and the need to maintain temporal alignment across different modalities.
-This chapter details our systematic approach to data preparation, beginning with an exploration of the dataset's characteristics and proceeding through the implementation of a robust preprocessing pipeline.
+This chapter details approach used for data preparation, beginning with an exploration of the dataset's characteristics and proceeding through the implementation of a robust preprocessing pipeline.

 The methodology described herein addresses several key challenges inherent in multimodal depression detection: the synchronization of temporal data streams, the reduction of noise and irrelevant variations in the signals, and the extraction of meaningful features that capture depression-relevant indicators.
-Our approach emphasizes the importance of maintaining data integrity while transforming raw inputs into a format suitable for machine learning applications.

 ## On the dataset used